 In reality, the holidays have been combined.
 Dia de Difuntos/Dia de Todos los Santos is a family day of highly religious significance.
 Families visit the graves of loved ones and leave flowers.
 Mass is held three times.

 This is just a small selection of events you may see in Spain around Halloween.
 Look out for other parties and activities, especially around the nightlife areas of town.
 If Dia de Muertos activities don't interest you, there are plenty of other festivals to check out in Spain in October and November.

 Ghost Night Walking Tour

 Explore Barcelona's neighborhoods and serpentine streets on this guided English-speaking tour that tells tales of exorcisms, witchcraft, haunted convents, paranormal activity, and the shocking history of the Arc de Triomf and the Church of Santa Maria.

 Zombie Events and Roleplay Games

 Zombies take over towns and villages all over Spain as they roam from dusk till dawn.
 If this kind of event excites you more than frightens you, check for special zombie-themed events around Halloween in the towns of Cuellar, Alcázar de San Juan, Archena, and Catalayud.

+In all of Spain, Cadiz in Andalusia is perhaps the best place to celebrate All Saints' Day.
 At this weeklong festival, known as Tosantos, you'll witness dressed-up rabbits, dolls made of fruit, and suckling pigs at the market.
 Those wanting a traditional and more subdued All Saints' Day attend religious ceremonies and visit the graves of loved ones.
 Shops are closed this day.